UKHomeOffice/api-guide-for-developers/README.md

 ### Core principles

+1. **Understand the user needs**, don't surpise your users and adopt a consumer-first approach.
+Ensure you know who your consumers are and talk to them.
+Have a mailing list for them and create a forum where the services can be discussed.
+Contracts can help but don't replace the human conversations.
+1. **Hide implementation details and understand your [bounded context](https://martinfowler.com/bliki/BoundedContext.html)**.
+Hide your database.
+Do not have multiple services reading or (worse) writing to the same database.
+This breaks encapsulation and cohesion, increases coupling and makes it difficult to change the database structure
+1. **Decentralise** services so that a team owns and operates it (they build, own and support it).
+Be wary of [ESB](https://en.wikipedia.org/wiki/Enterprise_service_bus)s which can force you to use a particular, centralised architectural style .
+Keep messaging middleware dumb and ignorant of the domain.
+Be wary of using [API Gateways](http://microservices.io/patterns/apigateway.html) for much more than [API key](http://stackoverflow.com/questions/1453073/what-is-an-api-key) management.
+Be aware of the drawbacks of orchestration / "God services" / [BPM](https://en.wikipedia..org/wiki/Business_process_management) systems which tell other services what to do.
+Choreography via [event driven](https://en.wikipedia.org/wiki/Event-driven_programming) and [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) patterns can help facilitate looser coupling.
+1. **Deploy independently** so that small changes can be released separately to other applications.
+This requires services to be loosely coupled, and a high degree of automated provisioning and testing (so that it's easy to create new, small services and release frequently).
+Minimise end-to-end tests, which can become test cycle bottlenecks, and instead focus on whether you break any of your consumers by using [consumer-driven contracts](http://techblog.newsweaver.com/why-should-you-use-consumer-driven-contracts-for-microservices-integration-tests/): API consumers write explicit expectations as tests which are made available to and tested by the service itself.
+1. **Follow standards** and be consistent with versioning, pagination etc. The [PayPal API Style Guide](https://github.com/paypal/api-standards/blob/master/api-style-guide.md) on GitHub is a good starting point.
+1. **Document your service**
+1. **Service discovery**
+1. **KISS**.
+Textual payloads are easier to read even if they are less efficient.
+Return the minimum number of fields required.
+It's easier to add more fields later than to remove them.
+Avoid versioning unless it's really needed (and then, use URL-based versioning e.g. v2/ then v3/ to version if you have control over your consumers).
+Avoid client libraries (the idea is that they're DRY but logic can leak into these, and new versions require new client libraries, so make it just about the connection if you do use these)
+1. **Use tech agnostic interfaces**.
+Avoid Java RMI.
-* **[REST](https://en.wikipedia.org/wiki/Representational_state_transfer)** is the default choice for webservice APIs.
+1. **[REST](https://en.wikipedia.org/wiki/Representational_state_transfer)** is the default choice for webservice APIs.
 However, don't use REST at the expense of usability eg for mobile clients.
-You could consider using REST [expansion](http://venkat.io/posts/expanding-your-rest-api) or even [GraphQL](https://developer.github.com/early-access/graphql/) for clients with poor latency or network reliability.
+You could consider using REST [expansion](http://venkat.io/posts/expanding-your-rest-api) or even [GraphQL](http://graphql.org/) (see [GitHub's implementation](https://developer.github.com/early-access/graphql/)) for clients with poor latency or network reliability.
-* **Follow standards**
-* **Understand the user need**
-* **Don't surprise your users**.
-* **KISS**

 ## REST

 HTTP requests are stateless; only store information in the resources themselves.
 Requests should be independent; they may occur in any order, so do not attempt to retain transient state information between requests.
-Each request should be an atomic operation: a finite state machine where a request transitions a resource from one well-defined, non-transient state to another.
+Each request should be an atomic operation: a finite state machine where a request transitions a resource from one non-transient state to another.

+Avoid designing a REST interface that mirrors the internal structure of the data that it exposes.
+Instead expose business entities and the operations that an application can perform on these entities.

+Avoid requiring resource URIs more complex than collection/item/collection define your resources to avoid “chatty” web APIs that expose a large number of small resources (balance this approach against the overhead of fetching data that might not be frequently required by the client)

+ You can handle such non-resource scenarios through HTTP GET requests e.g. /add?operand1=99&operand2=1 could return a response message with the body containing the value 100

 ### API Endpoints